HyeokJungKim/Pokemon-Backend/README.md

 rails db:setup
 ```

-4. Create an .ENV file in the root directory
+4. Create an .ENV file in the root directory.
 ```
 PASSWORD=<PASSWORD FOR JWT>
 REDISTOGO_URL=<URL FOR REDIS TO GO: https://redistogo.com/documentation>
 ```

 5. Change the origins in `./config/initializers/cors.rb` to the appropriate port for the corresponding frontend.

-6. Run the server on port 4000
+6. Run the server on port 4000.
 ```
 rails s -p 4000
 ```